nikitavoloboev/data/programming-languages/swift/swift-libraries/swift-libraries.md

 - [Expression](https://github.com/nicklockwood/Expression) - Cross-platform Swift library for evaluating mathematical expressions at runtime.
 - [Flow](https://github.com/danielctull-playground/Flow) - Type built on Swift concurrency which can be chained like AsyncSequence or a Combine Publisher with the guarantee that only one value will come through the chain.
 - [DictionaryBuilder](https://github.com/spacenation/swift-dictionary-builder) - Dictionary result builder for Swift.
+- [Inject](https://github.com/krzysztofzablocki/Inject) - Hot reloading workflow helper that enables you to save hours of time each week, regardless if you are using UIKit, AppKit or SwiftUI.

 ## Other (not lib)